heitmanr/syslog_gpt/README.md

 * log into a Cisco device
 * do "show logging"
 * capture the output into a local file called "syslog.txt"
+> [!WARNING]
+You might want to remove (or obfuscate) all private data to prevent accidentally publishing those "to the internet".

 ## Run